IHDE-Alliance/solarnet_metadata/docs/_templates/parta.md

 PRVER1B = 59549 / Modified Julian date of last mirroring of PRLIB1B
 ```

 In this example, the `zun_momf.pro` routine is part of the `ZUNRED` library and relies on SolarSoft library routines.
 If further libraries had been used in processing step 1, they would be specified in `PRLIB1B`, etc. Libraries should be listed in the order they appear in the path.
-Unfortunately, some libraries such as SolarSoft contain internal routine shadowing, in which case each conflicting sub-package must be listed as a separate library in the order they appear in the effective IDL path, i.e., in the system variable `!PATH`[^footnote-6].
+Unfortunately, some libraries such as SolarSoft contain internal routine shadowing, in which case each conflicting sub-package must be listed as a separate library in the order they appear in the effective IDL path, i.e., in the system variable `!PATH`[^footnote-5].

-[^footnote-6]: This may seem like overkill, but there are instances where e.g., OS versions have mattered, see https://www.i-programmer.info/news/231-methodology/13188-python-script-invalidates-hundreds-of-papers.html, leading to papers being retracted/corrected.
-Also, for the BIFROST code, on some  particular platform a particular CPU instruction optimization has to be turned off with a compiler flag to produce correct results.In the SPICE project it was observed that calculations of mean, variance, skewness, and kurtosis using the built-in IDL method MOMENT()differed by as muchas 0.6%, 1.6%, 2.4% and 3%, respectively!
-This may be very significant if such parameters are used to make cuts in a data set.
+[^footnote-5]: For SolarSoft, the correct order in which these sub-packages should be listed may be found by tracing the effects on `!PATH` from the beginning (the `$SSW_INSTR` environment variable) to the end, taking into account the effects of `rm_path` and `add_path` statements.

 If a single procedure performs multiple steps, it is ok to list each step separately, using the same value in e.g., `PRPROC1` and `PRPROC2`, but different values for `PRSTEP1` and `PRSTEP2`.